datthinh1801/NT219.L21.ANTN_19520982_Nguyen-Dat-Thinh/Lab 5-6/README.md

 -rwxrwxrwx 1 datthinh datthinh   16928 Jun 23 16:57 program
 ```

-So I need to extract `16928 - 12544 = 4384` bytes from the original executalbe file and append these bytes to the collision files.
+So I need to extract `16928 - 12544 = 4384` bytes from the original executable file and append these bytes to the collision files.
 ```
 # extract the suffix
 tail -c 4384 program > suffix